mrbmp33/maya_mock_completion/README.md

 # MAYA MOCK COMPLETION

-This project is a custom modification of Maya's *commands/api* libraries that allows you to execute python code that uses these libraries from a regular python interpreter, ideally the one from your venv.
+This project is a custom modification of Maya's *commands/api* stub libraries that allows you to execute python code that uses these libraries from a regular python interpreter, ideally the one from your venv.

 Developing code for Maya can be a bit sluggish since it normally takes the following steps: